Who we are

 GalliGalli is currently conducting research in three major areas which are:

-i) E-governance and civiltech: It is the initiative led by Mr. Rajib Timalsina, the Director of GalliGalli.
-The research focuses on data source for Nalibeli which makes information about public services more accessible to increase transparency ands make it easier for citizens to use such services.
-The program is further supported by Ambika Osti, the Program Director and Samjhana Balami, the administrative assistant.
+i) E-governance and civic tech: The research focuses on data source for Nalibeli which makes information about public services more accessible to increase transparency ands make it easier for citizens to use such services.

-ii) Public Service Delivery and Urban Governance: This is an initiative led by Natasha Kafle as the Program Manager and further supported by Deepika Dhakal as its Program Associate and Mahendra Karki, the Program Coordinator.
-It is an event based project that seeks to integrate perspectives and enhance mutual understanding between the urban citizens and the public service providers in the country.
+ii) Public Service Delivery and Urban Governance: It is an event based project that seeks to integrate perspectives and enhance mutual understanding between the urban citizens and the public service providers in the country.

-iii) Annual Status of Education Report (ASER-NEPAL): The final one is Annual Status of Education Report (ASER-NEPAL) led by Sakar Pudasaini and Rajib Timalsina.
-The team further has Aditi Adhikari and Prashamsha Simkhada who are core member involved in developing tools for ASER Nepal.
-It is a citizen led household survey that tests basic numeracy and literacy of 3 to 16 years old children.
+iii) Annual Status of Education Report (ASER-NEPAL): It is a citizen led household survey that tests basic numeracy and literacy of 3 to 16 years old children.